The Challenge

 Changing perceptions is only half the journey.

 "Attitude change doesn't always lead to behavior change, especially when social norms, systemic barriers, or privilege get in the way."
-(CDA)

 Carefully structured processes can produce behavioral outcomes and resilience to withstand future crises.